 If necessary, repair the pin.
 Take the pin and place it on a level surface.
 Examine the pin for indications of wear and tear, or if it’s bent.
 It’s a good idea to take out some time to straighten it up and rigorously clean it before you place it back.
 This will help in avoiding a door that squeaks for the future.
 If the pin is bent, you can make it straight again by placing it on a cemented floor or any hard surface and striking it using a hammer to put it back into its previous shape.
 It is ideal to use sandpaper for removing any accumulated grime or rust.
 This will smooth out the pin and enable it to fit more easily.

+Now you have lubricated door hinges time to fix other problems around the home.
 If your door swings relatively easily but still has a tendency to squeak, then you can read our blog How To Fix A Squeaking & Creaking Door.
 Finding that you have a lot of rust?
 Read our blog on the best methods for removing rust.